cahirwpz/mimiker/wiki/docs/onboarding_note.md

 When you turn on the system with `./launch` script system is being run in QEMU.
 Multiple terminals are connected to VM.
 Between these we can switch with Tmux.
 On one of them we have klog (log with kernel messages).
 On the second one is GDB.
-On the other one there can be Korn Shell working in the system.
+The other one there can be Korn Shell working in the system.

 ### Project file hierarchy

-Most of incoherences in file hierarchy come from expectations of C programs to find header files in specific locations.
+Most of the incoherence in file hierarchy come from expectations of C programs to find header files in specific locations.
 More information can be found in `hier(7)`[^1].